 We secure our loans and investments with collateral that includes a personal guarantee, a Uniform Commercial Code (UCC) filing on all of the business’s assets and a lien on mortgages.
 However, financing will not be denied solely for lack of collateral.

 A lack of collateral will affect the pricing of a Vested for Growth investment.
 A business owner who cannot present collateral, or an alternate way to repay the investment if the business fails, represents a higher risk.
 We will try to offset that risk with the possibility of a higher return.

-Most businesses will be served by our Business Builder loans, which offer loans from $1,000 to $500,000 at fixed interest rates (usually 10%).
+Most businesses will be served by our Business Builder loans, which offer$1,000 to $1 million at fixed interest rates (usually 10%).

 If there is more risk associated with your loan, but your business has a strong growth proposition, management team and gross profit margins above 25%, Vested for Growth may provide an additional option.
 VFG investments begin at $100,000 and feature structures such as royalty financing, in which the borrower pays a percentage of future gross revenue.
 This approach allows us to “price to risk” and partner with businesses that we would otherwise have to reject.

 The pricing of royalty (or mezzanine) financing can vary significantly, although it will always be more expensive than debt and less expensive than equity.

 The key question is how much profit the business will generate with the royalty capital.
 If a royalty financing offer seems expensive relative to what the business can accomplish with the money, it may not be the most strategic option.
 This is why VFG requires that a business have a gross profit margin of at least 25% before we’ll consider offering royalty financing.